amin-soleimani1/Music-Library-Manager/README.md

 - Store playlists in SQLite database
 - Manage playlist contents

+## Smart Song Search

+* 🔍 Search songs by name
+* Fuzzy search that suggests the closest match when a partial song name is entered

 ## ▶ Playback Controls
 - Play / Pause
 - Previous / Next